codegik/codegik.github.io/_posts/2024-03-12-short-polling-long-polling-websockets.md

 The connections are persistent, the server can handle thousands of connections.
 Either client or server can close the connection.

-In case you need to go deep, I write a POC to simulate distributed system and websockets. ([k8s-websockets])
+In case you need to go deep, I write a POC to simulate distributed system and websockets. (check it out [k8s-websockets])

 ### Downsides
 - Don't support audio and video data.